shrishrirang/azure-mobile-apps-node/src/data/contributor.md

 ### initialize
 The initialize function should
-- create the columns specified in the `columns` property of the table configuration,
+- create appropriate schema as specified by the `columns` property of the table configuration,
-- insert items into the table specified in the `seed` property of the table configuration,
+- insert items into the table specified by the `seed` property of the table configuration,
 - perform any other table initialization, such as index creation

 ## Consuming the Data Provider